Spoorthigowda03/Spoorthigowda03/README.md

+ spoorthi
-Hii,this is spoorthi from global academy of technology Electronics and communication
+from global academy of technology
+Electronics and communication